Jones's van (Dad's Army): History

-Corporal Jones's van is a 1935 two-ton Ford BB, one of the first commercial models produced at Ford's Dagenham factory when it opened in 1931.
-It was discovered in a dilapidated condition in Streatham in London by Frank Holland, an assistant property master for the BBC.
-Such was its condition that the van was on the verge of being scrapped.
-Holland contacted Fred Wilmington, whose company supplied vehicles to the BBC; he purchased the van and restored it to full working order.
+Manufacturing and use in Dad's Army

-Later Paul Joel, a designer working on Dad's Army, spotted the van among Wilmington's stock of vehicles and obtained it for use in the series.
-The van was repainted and had "J. Jones Family Butcher" sign-painted on its side panels.
-The van still has its original engine from 1935.
+Jones's van is a 1935 two-ton Fordson Model BB box van (registration plate BUC 852), 3445 cc, one of the first commercial models produced at Ford's Dagenham factory when it opened in 1931.
+During World War II, it spent most of its working life in Central London, being used as a confectioner's van and a baker's van.
+In the 1960s, long before Dad's Army was first broadcast in 1968, it was discovered in a dilapidated condition in Streatham, London by Frank Holland, an assistant property master for the BBC.
+Holland contacted Fred Wilmington, whose company loaned vehicles to the BBC; after enquiring with the police as to the vehicle's ownership, Wilmington purchased the van, which had been stationary for months, and restored it to full working order.